tldr-pages/tldr/contributing-guides/style-guide.md

 - If a command can take a variable number of arguments, use an ellipsis: `{{arg1 arg2 ...}}`.
   If one of the multiple options is possible, write it as `{{either|or}}`.

-In general, tokens should make it as intuitive as possible to figure out how to use the command and fill it in with values.
+In general, placeholders should make it as intuitive as possible to figure out how to use the command and fill it in with values.

 Technical wording on description lines should use the `backtick` syntax.